bartificer/programming-by-stealth/docs/pbs68.md

 The container for the nav should get `role="tablist"` to facilitate assistive technology.

-When it comes to the individual links there are a lot of requirements.
+When it comes to the individual links, there are a lot of requirements.
 Firstly, they all need to have IDs so they can be referenced by the `aria-labelledby` attributes on the matching panes.
-Next, they need to be connected to their matching pane by giving them the data attribute `data-toggle="tab"` (or `data-toggle="pill"` with `.nav-pills`) and setting their href attribute to the CSS selector for the ID of the pane they control, e.g. for a pane with `id="tab1"` the link should have `href="#tab1"`.
-For accessibility each link should get `role="tab"`, an `aria-controls` attribute with the value of the ID of the matching pane, e.g. `aria-controls="home"` and an `aria-selected` attribute with a value of `true` if the controlled tab is currently shown, or `false` otherwise.
-Finally, if the link is controlling the tab that’s currently shown it should also get the class `.active`.
+Next, they need to be connected to their matching pane by giving them the data attribute `data-toggle="tab"` (or `data-toggle="pill"` with `.nav-pills`) and setting their href attribute to the CSS selector for the ID of the pane they control.
+For example, for a pane with `id="tab1"`, the link should have `href="#tab1"`.
+For accessibility, each link should get `role="tab"`, an `aria-controls` attribute with the value of the ID of the matching pane, e.g. `aria-controls="home"` and an `aria-selected` attribute with a value of `true` if the controlled tab is currently shown, or `false` otherwise.
+Finally, if the link is controlling the tab that’s currently shown, it should also get the class `.active`.

-For a nice visual effect you probably want to add a border on three sides of the .tab-content container (all but the top), and to round the bottom two corners.
+For a nice visual effect, you probably want to add a border on three sides of the `.tab-content` container (all but the top), and to round the bottom two corners.
 You may also want to add a little padding to the sides.
-To achieve all this I like to add the following utility classes: `.border` & `.border-top-0` to add a border on all sides then remove the top one, `.rounded-bottom` to round just the bottom corners, and `px-3` to add just the sides.
+To achieve all this, I like to add the following utility classes: `.border` & `.border-top-0` to add a border on all sides, then remove the top one, `.rounded-bottom` to round just the bottom corners, and `px-3` to add just the sides.

 That sounds very complicated, but it’s not actually that bad when you see it all together: